Arizona Cardinals vs. San Francisco 49ers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - In four home games this year, San Francisco has gone over the total twice.

-- The Cardinals are unbeaten ATS (1-0) as 2.5-point favorites or more away from home.
+- The Cardinals are unbeaten ATS (1-0) on the road as 1.5-point favorites or more.

-- Arizona has hit the over twice in four away games this season.
+- In four away games this year, Arizona has hit the over twice.

 Powered by Data Skrive.